Simon-dl/Full_Math_CS_Guide/README.md

 **Probability and Statistics:**

-   The study of randomness and probably is useful for everything in life since we live in an uncertain world.
+   The study of randomness and probability is useful for everything in life since we live in an uncertain world.
    Implemented into ML systems it gives rise to the impressive pattern matching we see in things like GPT-3.

     Mathematical Statistics with Applications 7th Edition by Dennis Wackerly